If It's Love (Daniel Schuhmacher song)

-"If It's Love" is a song by German recording artist Daniel Schuhmacher.
-It was written by Boris Schmidt and Florian Prengel and produced by Thorsten Brötzmann for his second studio album, Nothing to Lose (2010).
-Released as the album's second single, following his departure from Sony Music, it reached number thirty on the German Albums Chart.
+"If It's Love" is a song by German singer Daniel Schuhmacher.
+It was written by Boris Schmidt and Florian Prengel and produced by Thorsten Brötzmann for Schuhmacher's second studio album, Nothing to Lose (2010).
+Released as the album's second single, it reached number thirty on the German Albums Chart.

+Track listings

+All tracks produced by Thorsten Brötzmann.